gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - **Wi-Fi Protected Access 2 (WPA2)** is still heavily used today.
 It was created as part of the IEEE 802.11i standard and was first implemented with wireless g and then used again with wireless n, wireless a, and wireless ac networks.
 Instead of using Message Integrity Check, WPA2 relies on Countermode with Cipher Blockchaining Message Authentication Code Protocol(CCMP).
 Instead of using RC4, it uses the **Advanced Encryption Standard (AES)**. **AES provides more data security and confidentiality**.

-In personal Mode, WPA2 uses the pre-shared key
+**In personal Mode, WPA2/WPA uses the pre-shared key**

-In enterprise Mode, WPA2 uses the centralized authentication (802.1X)
+In enterprise Mode, WPA2 uses the centralized authentication.
+For example, RADIUS authentication server is used with individual usernames and passwords for each client.

 - **Wi-Fi Protected Access (WPA3)** uses the **Simultaneous Authentication of Equals (SAE)**.
 SAE is a security protocol that was designed to enhance the handshake process used in Wi-Fi authentication.
 It does not use the pre-shared key model.
 Instead **SAE established a secure initial key exchange between the client and the access point**.